cyberphone/cbor-everywhere/README.md

 That is, storing such data in databases, or embedding it in other objects requires specific measures.

-However, by using a "CBOR only" solution, serialization becomes straightforward as shown by the example below:
+However, by using a "CBOR only" approach, serialization becomes straightforward as shown by the example below:

 ```